Heathrow strike forces BA Easter flight cancellations

 It said it may take "a little longer than usual to get through security", and advised passengers to help ensure a smooth departure by checking their flight status before travelling to the airport, and by having their liquids and electronics ready for security.

-Strike action in other countries has already caused a number of airlines to cancel flights this year, notably France and Spain.
+Strike action in other countries, notably France, has already caused a number of airlines to cancel flights this year.

 Monday's strike in Germany has also caused cancellations.